-Using a standardised form, data on study characteristics, predictors and outcome measures of interest were independently extracted from the included studies by two reviewers (DP and GCM).
+Using a standardised form, data on study characteristics, predictors and outcome measures of interest were independently extracted from the included studies by great two reviewers (DP and GCM).
 A third author (MLF) resolved any disagreement.
-Estimates of association between predictors and outcomes of interest were extracted as presented in each study and included ORs, extracted as presented in each study and included ORs, risk ratios (RR), correlations, mean differences (MD) or between predictors and outcomes of interest were extracted as presented in each study and included ORs, risk ratios (RR), correlations, mean differences (MD) or regression coefficients.
-When studies reported more than one tool regarding the same topic (eg, Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC), Hip Disability and Osteoarthritis Outcome Score (HOOS), Oxford Hip Score (OHS), Knee Injury and Osteoarthritis Outcome Score (KOOS), estimates were extracted from the group with the largest sample size.
+Estimates of association between predictors and outcomes of interest were extracted as presented in each study and included ORs, risk ratios (RR), correlations, mean differences (MD) or regression coefficients.
+When studies reported more than one tool regarding the same topic (eg, Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC), Hip Disability and Osteoarthritis Outcome Score (KOOS), Knee Injury and Osteoarthritis Outcome Score (KOOS), Knee Society Score (KSS)), estimates were extracted from the group with the largest sample size.